-Wiesław Słotwiński – He is a priest from Królik Polski with a big love to astronomy.
-He carried out many observations of eclipses, occultations and comets.
+Wiesław Słotwiński – He is a priest from Królik Polski with big love for astronomy.
+He carried out many observations of eclipses, occultations, and comets.

 4. The most actual period with my membership.

-Now let’s see the newest history of the Krosno branch of Polish Society of Amateur Astronomers, that covers the period since 2012, with a new chairman – Wacław Moskal.
+Now let’s see the newest history of the Krosno branch of the Polish Society of Amateur Astronomers, which covers the period since 2012, with a new chairman – Wacław Moskal.

-This time is a fruitful cooperation with pupils from the Primary School Complex no 3 in Jaslo aimed at the asteroidhunting mainly.
-The cooperation the Krosno branch with this school has been running since 2004.
-It’s worth to mention, that this branch of Polish Society of Amateur Astronomers is located in the Stanislaw Leszczynski Secondary School No 1 with astronomical observatory at the top of the building since 2011.
+This time is fruitful cooperation with pupils from the Primary School Complex no 3 in Jaslo aimed at asteroid-hunting mainly.
+The cooperation of the Krosno branch with this school has been running since 2004.
+It’s worth mentioning, that this branch of the Polish Society of Amateur Astronomers is located in Stanislaw Leszczynski Secondary School No 1 with an astronomical observatory at the top of the building since 2011.

-The astronomical observatory in Jasło is the one of the biggest school’s observatory in Poland with 5,2 m dome.
-It has been built in 2010 thanks to “The Carpathian Sky” project.
+The astronomical observatory in Jasło is one of the biggest school observatories in Poland with a 5,2 m dome.
+It has been built in 2010 thanks to the “The Carpathian Sky” project.

-The Krosno branch includes a dozen or so active members, a few of them were listed above.
+The Krosno branch includes a dozen or so active members, a few of which were listed above.

-Taking a glance for the most remarkable activities of the Krosno branch during this time is worth to list:
+Taking a glance at the most remarkable activities of the Krosno branch during this time is worth listing:

 2013 – The comet C/2011 L4 Pannstars observation

-2014 – The Supernovae in M82 observation was carried out during the foehn wind, that impacted on the photo sharpness, though the result was still awesome!
+2014 – The Supernovae in M82 observation was carried out during the foehn wind, which impacted the photo sharpness, though the result was still awesome!

-2014 – The opposition of Mars observation shown fantastic details of the Red Planet with a Phobos moon.
+2014 – The opposition of Mars observation showed fantastic details of the Red Planet with a Phobos moon.
 The observation was led by Mariusz Świetnicki and Jacek Adamik.

 2014 – The comet C/2012 K1 Panstarrs observation